SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: DES Weak-Lensing Measurements

 where $w_i$ are the lensing weights of the source galaxies.
 To correctly normalize the likelihood, we normalize the weights $w_i$ such that the mean weight equals the mean shear response $R_\gamma$.
 In other words, the typical source galaxy contributes to the total likelihood with a weight of $\langle R_\gamma\rangle\approx0.66$.

-Our model has considerable freedom along the redshift axis, see Eq.~\ref{eq:boost_model}.
+Our model has considerable freedom along the redshift axis, see Eq.~(\ref{eq:boost_model}).
 Based on the model parameter $\rho_\mathrm{corr}$, we impose a certain degree of smoothness.
 For each pair of amplitudes $A_i$ and $A_j$ and their corresponding redshifts $z_i$ and $z_j$, we regularize the log-likelihood as

-The total log-likelihood is the sum over all cluster likelihoods (see Eq.~\ref{eq:boost_likelihood}) and over all regularization terms
+The total log-likelihood is the sum over all cluster likelihoods [see Eq.~(\ref{eq:boost_likelihood})] and over all regularization terms,

-The SOMPZ redshift estimates (see Section~\ref{sec:DES_Pz}) turn out to be inadequate to estimate the cluster member contamination and we are not able to extract a meaningful measurement.
+The SOMPZ redshift estimates (see Sec.~\ref{sec:DES_Pz}) turn out to be inadequate to estimate the cluster member contamination and we are not able to extract a meaningful measurement.
 Therefore, we estimate the cluster member contamination using the DNF and BPZ redshift estimates.
 We explain the better performance with the fact that DNF and BPZ are trained on optimized photometry made in all DES bands, whereas the SOMPZ are restricted to the \textsc{Metacalibration} $r,i,z$ photometry.
-In practice, we use the point estimate $z_\mathrm{mc}$ instead of the full redshift probability distribution.
+In practice, we construct the DNF and BPZ source redshift distributions using each source's point estimate $z_\mathrm{mc}$ instead of its full redshift probability distribution.

 We report the recovered parameters of our cluster member contamination model in Table~\ref{tab:clmemcont}.
 We show the evolution with redshift in the top panel of Fig.~\ref{fig:clmemcont}.
 It is clear that the trend follows no obvious functional form which motivates our complex modeling, as was discussed in \citep{paulus_thesis}.
-For cross-check purposes, we also consider a simpler model in which we replace the term for the redshift evolution (second line in Eq.~\ref{eq:boost_model}) with a simple amplitude in bins of redshift.
+For cross-check purposes, we also consider a simpler model in which we replace the term for the redshift evolution [second line in Eq.~(\ref{eq:boost_model})] with a simple amplitude in bins of redshift.
 The recovered results from the simplified analysis are also shown in the top panel of Fig.~\ref{fig:clmemcont}, and confirm the complex evolution with redshift.
 Further note that the choice of cluster center (SPT or optical) has a very minor impact on the amount of cluster member contamination.
 This is expected because we do not consider the innermost 500~$h^{-1}$kpc in this analysis.
 Finally, and most interestingly, there is a statistically significant deviation between the cluster member contamination as inferred using DNF redshifts or BPZ redshifts (purple vs. orange lines in top panel of Fig.~\ref{fig:clmemcont}).